monome/docs/norns/help.md

 - shields do not have a reset button, so the only option is to pull power

-There should not be a freeze which cannot be fixed by the K3, K2, K1 approach.
-Use a brute-force only if you cannot recover using the suggested method.
+There should not be a freeze which cannot be fixed by the K3, K2, K1 process.
+Use the brute-force approach only if you cannot recover using the suggested method.

 ## replacing parts